wp-plugins/rw-elephant-inventory-gallery/readme.txt

 == Upgrade Notice ==

-= 1.1 =
+= 1.2 =
-New wishlist feature.
-Note: If you customized your templates, back them up before upgrading!
-Upgrading will overwrite templates!
-See Customizing Templates in readme.txt for details.
+IMPORTANT: If you customized your templates, back them up before upgrading!
+Upgrading will overwrite your templates!
+See Customizing Templates in readme.txt for more.

 == Customizing Templates ==

+NOTICE: If you have modified existing templates, be sure to back them up (or move them to the new location described below) before upgrading to version 1.2.

+New custom template location in version 1.2!
+When modifying templates, create a `rw-elephant-templates` directory under your `wp-content` directory (`/wp-content/rw-elephant-templates/`).
+Then place modified templates in this location (you may copy from `/wp-content/plugins/rw-elephant-inventory-gallery/templates/custom/` or any of the included templates).
+Only copy the template files you wish to modify; if a template does not exist in the rw-elephant-templates directory, the default will be used.
+Moving the template location outside the plugin directory will prevent future updates from overwriting your templates.

 The gallery is displayed on the chosen WordPress page by inserting it into the content of the page.
-If you wish to change the appearance of the page beyond the content area, such as to change the page width or change the way the page heading is displayed, change the page template in WordPress.
-To select a different WordPress page template: (Pages->Edit->Select your gallery page->Template).
-You can modify or make a new page template for WordPress.
+If you wish to change the appearance of the page beyond the content area, such as to change the page width or change the way the page heading is displayed, change the page template in your WordPress theme.
+To select a different WordPress page template (if your Theme supports multiple page layouts): Pages->Edit->[Select your gallery page]->Template.
+You can modify or make a new page template by editing your WordPress theme.
 Normally you will want to use a full width page template.

 The R.W.
-Elephant Inventory Gallery uses templates for the layout of the gallery.
+Elephant Inventory Gallery uses its own templates for the layout of the gallery pages.
 You can modify the provided templates.
-A template named `custom` with minimal styling is provided if you wish to use it build your own template design.
+A template named `custom` with minimal styling is provided if you wish to use it to build your own template design.
 The gallery templates use placeholders which are be replaced with the appropriate gallery information when the pages are displayed on your website.

-Templates are located in the `/wp-content/plugins/rwe-gallery/templates/` directory.
+The included templates are located in the `/wp-content/plugins/rwe-gallery/templates/` directory.
 In this directory you will find sub-directories named for each template style.
 The individual template files are located in each sub-directory.
 Some parts of templates are shared.
 The shared templates located in the `common` template directory.

-New wishlist placeholders in version 1.1: If you are using custom templates or if you have modified existing templates, be sure to back them up before upgrading to version 1.1.
-The new templates contain wishlist placeholders for the wishlist function.
+Do not modify the templates in this location, instead place modified templates in `/wp-content/rw-elephant-templates/` as described above.

+Wishlist templates: the included templates have added wishlist placeholders for the wishlist function as of version 1.1.
 There are three new placeholders: [add_to_wishlist] availble only on the item detail page, [view_wishlist] and [wishlist] available on all pages.
 View the templates included in version 1.1 for example positions.
 You can add these placeholders to your modified templates to add wishlist functionality.
-You may also wish to copy the new wishlist styling from the CSS file.
+You will probably also want to copy the new wishlist styling from the CSS file.

 Following is a list of templates and the placeholders available for each: